kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 There are three modes in which *VPAs* operate:

+* `"Auto"`: VPA assigns resource requests on pod creation as well as updates them on existing pods using the preferred update mechanism.
+Currently this is equivalent to `"Recreate"` (see below).
+Once restart free ("in-place") update of pod requests is available, it may be used as the preferred update mechanism by the `"Auto"` mode.
-* `"Auto"`: VPA assigns resource requests on pod creation as well as updates them on running pods (only if they differ significantly from the new recommendation and only within Eviction API limits).
-This is the default setting.
+* `"Recreate"`: VPA assigns resource requests on pod creation as well as updates them on existing pods by evicting them when the requested resources differ significantly from the new recommendation (respecting the Pod Distruption Budget, if defined).
+  This mode should be used rarely, only if you need to ensure that the pods are restarted whenever the resource request changes.
+Otherwise prefer the `"Auto"` mode which may take advantage of restart free updates once they are available.
 * `"Initial"`: VPA only assigns resource requests on pod creation and never changes them later.
 * `"Off"`: VPA does not automatically change resource requirements of the pods.